getchip/CHIP-Docs/source/includes/_web-flasher-os-specific.md

    * dialout: gives non-root access to serial connections
    * plugdev: allows non-root mounting with pmount

+The udev rules then map the usb device to the groups.

 For more information, check [the systems group page on debian.org](https://wiki.debian.org/SystemGroups).

 #### USB3 Issues